2KAbhishek/links/README.md

 The order of links presented will be the same as their order in the `links` array in `scrip.js`.

+### Themes

+Comes with a dark and light theme by default, depends upon your system configs.
+Edit the varialbles under `:root` in `styles.css` to modify colorscheme.

 ### Brand Icons

 This project uses [Font Awesome Brand](https://fontawesome.com/v6/icons?s=brands) for adding icons, if the icon you are looking for is not available, try using the full version of [Font Awesome](https://fontawesome.com/v6/icons/).